GA-Dallas/The_FERN_Stack/README.md

         ...

 ```
-1. We'll use the property initializer syntax for cleanliness
+1. We'll use property initializer syntax for cleanliness
 2. We need a `text` state property to store input data from our form
-3. We'll store a collection of todo objects inside of a `todos` array property
+3. We'll store a collection of todo objects inside a `todos` array property
 4. Later on we'll explore how firebase handles authentication, so we'll setup a properties to store data based on authentication state.

 <hr>